josephrubin/recycle.js/README.md

     return Accounts;
 })();
 ```
 Because the functions `setupAccount` and `createAccount` are called by `main.js` inside a `loadPrepared` callback, they themselves are not placed inside such a callback in their own module files.
 Those functions will have access to all module dependancies by the time they run.
 This is because the module's `loadPrepared` callbacks happen before the loadPrepared callback in `main.js`.
+The circular dependancy works!

-Howerver, you have no control over which module's `loadPrepared` callback will happen first.
+However, you have no control over which module's `loadPrepared` callback will happen first.
 In general, this is no problem.
 The account will be created successfully no matter the order that the two callbacks happen in.
-However, keep in mind that if modules initialize themselves in the `loadPrepared` callback based on the values of other modules which do the same thing, you could run into problems.
+But keep in mind that if modules initialize themselves in the `loadPrepared` callback based on the values of other modules which do the same thing, you could run into problems.
 The remedy is simple.
-Provide initialization functions for the private interfaces of modules whose initialzation relies on other modules, so that you can choose the order to execute them in.
+Provide initialization functions for the private interfaces of modules whose initialization relies on other modules, so that you can choose the order to execute them in.
 In this case, we should grab the bank's name inside `initialize`, which will be called from `main.js` before the `ACOUNT_MANAGER` module is used:
 >accounts.js
 ```